-- Starting with NetBackup appliance version 2.7.1, you can use the fully qualified domain name (FQDN) as the appliance host name. - Media Server Deduplication Pool (MSDP) is supported on all 52xx and 5330 appliances.
-MSDP offers up to the maximum available capacity on a 52xx and 5330 appliance. - Starting with NetBackup appliance version 2.7.1, NetBackup appliances support NetBackup Cloud Storage for data backups and restores from cloud service vendors.
-For complete details, refer to the following document: NetBackup Cloud Administrator's Guide - Backup of VMware virtual machines.
+- Starting with NetBackup appliance version 2.7.1, you can use the fully qualified domain name (FQDN) as the appliance host name. - Backup of VMware virtual machines.
 NetBackup appliance supports direct backup of VMware virtual machines.
 The appliance can back up virtual machines without a separate Windows system as backup host. - Symantec Data Center Security (SDCS) integration.
 The SDCS agent is installed and configured when you initially configure your appliance.
 By default, SDCS operates in unmanaged mode and helps secure the appliance using host-based intrusion prevention and detection technology.
 In managed mode, this agent ensures that the appliance audit logs are sent to an external SDCS server to be validated and verified. - BMR integration.
 When the appliance is configured as a master server, you can enable Bare Metal Restore (BMR) from the NetBackup Appliance Web Console. - IPv4-IPv6 network support.
 The NetBackup appliances are supported on a dual stack IPv4-IPv6 network.
 The NetBackup appliance can communicate with, back up, and restore an IPv6 client.
 You can assign an IPv6 address to an appliance, configure DNS, and routing to include IPv6 based systems.
-The NetBackup Appliance Web Console can be used to enter information about both IPv4 and IPv6 addresses. - ACSLS Support.
+The NetBackup Appliance Web Console can be used to enter information about both IPv4 and IPv6 addresses.

+- ACSLS Support.
 This feature facilitates configuration of NetBackup ACS robotics on the NetBackup appliance.
 The appliance administrator can change the ACSLS entries in the vm.conf file on the local appliance. - NetBackup SAN Client and Fibre Transport.
 SAN Client is a NetBackup optional feature that provides high-speed backups and restores of NetBackup clients.
 Fibre Transport is the name of the NetBackup high-speed data transport method that is part of the SAN Client feature.
-The backup and restore traffic occurs over a SAN, and NetBackup server and client administration traffic occurs over the LAN.

-- NetBackup preinstalled.
+The backup and restore traffic occurs over a SAN, and NetBackup server and client administration traffic occurs over the LAN. - NetBackup preinstalled.
 Simplifies the deployment and integration into an existing NetBackup environment. - Tape out option.
 The appliance includes a gigabit, dual-port Fibre Channel host bus adapter (HBA). - Multiple FC ports can be used for tape out, as long as they are solely dedicated to the tape out function.
-For more information, refer to the Symantec NetBackup Appliance Network Ports Reference Guide. - Hardware component monitoring.
+For more information, refer to the Veritas NetBackup Appliance Network Ports Reference Guide. - Hardware component monitoring.
 The appliance can monitor key hardware components such as the CPU, disks, memory, power supply modules, and fans.
 In addition, the appliance provides an optional Call Home feature that allows proactive monitoring and messaging of these NetBackup components. - The NetBackup appliances support the core NetBackup software agents.
 The NetBackup agents optimize the performance of critical databases and applications. - See the NetBackup Administrator's Guide Volume I for more information about the policy types that are supported for each software agent.
-And for the latest NetBackup appliance compatibility information, refer to the Hardware Compatibility List on the Symantec Support website.
+And for the latest NetBackup appliance compatibility information, refer to the Hardware Compatibility List on the Support website. - www.netbackup.com/compatibility - Flexible hardware configuration.

-www.netbackup.com/compatibility

-Flexible hardware configuration.
 The appliance can be ordered in a variety of configurations to provide the necessary Ethernet ports.
 Along with the built-in Ethernet ports on the motherboard, expansion cards can be specified to provide additional 1 GB or 10 GB Ethernet ports.
-Dual-port and quad-port expansion cards are supported.
+Dual-port and guad-port expansion cards are supported.

-For more information about hardware configuration, refer to the Symantec NetBackup Hardware Installation Guide and Symantec NetBackup Appliance and Symantec Storage Shelf Product Description for the appropriate platform.
+For more information about hardware configuration, refer to the NetBackup Hardware Installation Guide and NetBackup Appliance and Storage Shelf Product Description for the appropriate platform.